01 May Top 7 Amazing Things You Can Do in New York

 Getting the best tickets:

-• Off-Broadway Shows – Equally impressive performances at more affordable prices.
+- Off-Broadway productions deliver impressive performances at more affordable rates.

-If you’re a theater lover, walking into a Broadway theater is a dream realized.Dim lights, orchestras, and then, after a few hours, magic happens.
+A Broadway theater experience is a dream—dim lights, a live orchestra, and magic unfolding on stage.
 For first-timers, Broadway is in the competition on a par with all experience in New York City.

 5. At The Metropolitan Museum of Art (The Met), see the visiting hours.

 The Met is one of the largest museums with an extraordinary reputation.
 This museum is a compulsory facility for every self-respecting art lover.
-It is indeed one-of-a-kind, curating over more than 2 million artworks from over a span of 5,000 years.
+It stands out with a collection of over 2 million artworks, covering 5,000 years of artistic heritage.

 Some Top Exhibits to Visit: